 “I have great faith in this,” Wicker replied, and patted his bag of dynamite.
 “It’s not every night I get to hunt Germans, and I have never - in the entire history of my family line - heard of anyone in my family who has hunted the beast that we face tonight.”

-“An interesting perspective, for sure,” Coleman muttered.
+“An interesting perspective, for sure,” Caldwell muttered.

 The Scot grinned toothily again.